Auxilo

 GRIEVANCE REDRESSAL MECHANISM

 The Grievance Redressal Mechanism (GRM) laid out under Annex 1 provides for resolving any disputes arising out of the decisions of the company’s functionaries.
 All disputes arising out of the Company’s functionaries shall be heard and disposed of at least at the next higher level.
+The Grievance Redressal Mechanism shall also deal with the issues relating to services outsourced by the Company and are provided by outsourced Service Provider, if any.

 The GRM shall provide for the following: